 Travelling by Tram

 The tram runs frequently from Nottingham city centre and train station, and further afield with Park and Ride options on the city outskirts.
-Gregory Street is the closest tram stop to Warhammer World.
+The Toton Lane branch runs past Warhammer World, and Gregory Street is the closest tram stop to Warhammer World.

 Once at the tram stop, orientate yourself using the map at the tram shelter, and it’s a short walk to find us on Willow Road.
 Some bus tickets can also be used on the tram, and they offer discounted group and family tickets during certain times.
 Tickets for the tram must be purchased before using it, either online or from tram stops.
 You can find more details for tram routes, times and tickets on their website here.